Add a service

 Before adding your service entity to SolarWinds Observability, ensure that your platform, components, and application language are supported.
 Also, verify your firewall configuration permits TCP/HTTPS/TLS outbound connections to

-xx-yy is determined by the URL you use to access SolarWinds Observability, see Endpoint URIs) using port
+xx-yy is determined by the URL you use to access SolarWinds Observability, described in Data centers and endpoint URIs) using port

 443. See Firewall or access control requirements.